European-XFEL/Karabo/doc/library/states.rst

 In rare scenarios states might need to be trumped differently.
 Developers can provide for a different trumping method in initialization of the ``StateSignifier``.
-A complete list of base states should be provided as the trump list, the order of which determines trumping and provides the same ``returnMostSignificant`` method as in the default trumping implementation.
+A list of base states should be provided as the trump list, the order of which determines trumping and provides the same ``returnMostSignificant`` method as in the default trumping implementation.